Eastern moa

+The eastern moa (Emeus crassus) is an extinct species of moa that was endemic to New Zealand.
+It is the only species in the genus Emeus.

+Taxonomy

-The eastern moa (Emeus crassus) is an extinct species of moa.
-When the first specimens were originally described by Richard Owen, they were placed within the genus Dinornis as three different species, but, was later split off into their own genus, Emeus.
-E. crassus is currently the only species of Emeus, as the other two species, E. casuarinus and E. huttonii are now regarded as synonyms of E. crassus.
+When the first specimens were originally described by Richard Owen in 1846, they were placed within the genus Dinornis as three different species.
+These remains would later be split off into their own genus, Emeus.
+The other two species, E. casuarinus and E. huttonii are currently regarded as junior synonyms of E. crassus, and the genus currently contains this single species.
 It has been long suspected that the "species" described as Emeus huttonii and E. crassus were males and females, respectively, of a single species.
 This has been confirmed by analysis for sex-specific genetic markers of DNA extracted from bone material; the females of E. crassus were 15-25% larger than males.
-This phenomenon — reverse size dimorphism — is not uncommon amongst ratites, being also very pronounced in kiwis.
+This phenomenon — sexual dimorphism — is not uncommon amongst ratites, being also very pronounced in kiwi and the related moa genus Dinornis.

 Description

-Emeus was of average size, standing 1.5 to 1.8 m tall.
+Emeus was of average size, standing 1.5 to 1.8 m tall, and weighing from 36 to 79kg.
 Like other moa, it had no vestigial wing bones, hair-like feathers (beige in this case), a long neck and large, powerful legs with very short, strong tarsi.
+Its tarsometatarsus was restricted in motion to the parasagittal plane, a condition much like that in most other ratites.
 It also had a sternum without a keel and a distinctive palate.
+Emeus had pelvic musculature poorly adapted for cursoriality.
 Its feet were exceptionally wide compared to other moas, making it a very slow creature.
-Soft parts of its body, such as tracheal rings (cartilage) or remnants of skin were found, as well as single bones and complete skeletons.
+Soft parts of its body, such as tracheal rings (cartilage) or remnants of skin have been found in the form of mummified specimens, as well as single bones and complete skeletons.
 As they neared the head, the feathers grew shorter, until they finally turned into coarse hair-like feathers; the head itself was probably bald.

 Range and habitat

-Eastern moa lived only on the South Island, and lived in the lowlands (forests, grasslands, dunelands, and shrublands).
-Human colonists hunted Emeus into extinction with relative ease.
-Like almost all moa, it was gone by the year 1500.